 All the information in this documentation has been compiled with the greatest of care.
-Despite this we can bear no responsibility whatsoever for any errors present in the documentation.
-The recommendations are intended as guidelines. www.eriks.info

 12 C. Gland Design Dovetail Grooves

 Gland Design for a Static Application; for O-rings in Dovetail Grooves, INCHES groove top and bottom : for liquids X = 32 micro inches (0.8 μm Ra)